The Cider Farm

 • We have been grafting and purchasing trees.
 About 9000 trees are in the orchard and 3000 are in the tree nursery.
 We will expand to at least 20,000 trees within five years.

 • We are reclaiming over 60 ac of timberland from invasive species.

 • We are establishing 35-acres of prairie, windbreaks, and pollinator habitat adjacent to orchard blocks.

 • Our farm hosts research and educational initiatives.

 • Ability to appropriately balance speed and quality of work.

-• Strong verbal communication skills and ability to follow directions, particularly regarding your safety.
+• Strong verbal communication skills and ability to follow directions, particularly regarding safety.

-• The work is physical and outdoors.
-You must be able to frequently lift 30 to 50 lbs.; to bend and squat for work at the tree base; to run weedwackers with brush-cutting blades; to carry and use a tree ladder.
+• The work is very physical and outdoors.
+You must be able to frequently lift 30 to 50 lbs.; to bend and squat for work at the tree base; to run weedwackers.

 • Experience in horticultural production is desired, while previous orchard work is a plus.
 Mechanical skills are highly desired.
-Experience managing others is a plus.
-Opportunity to move into orchard management.
+Experience managing others is a plus; the right person could move into managerial responsibilities.

 The work is diverse and changes from week to week, if not day to day.
 Work includes, but is not limited to: